Sam-T-G/Coding-Quiz/README.md

 # Coding-Quiz
-This is a functional password generator that can create an RNG password using user-specified criteria.
+This quiz on JavaScript fundamentals is an exercise in creating a functional game-style application with a functioning timer, recprded scores, and high-scores page that displays scores stored in local storage.

 ## Description
 This is a quiz on basic JavaScript fundamentals.
 This quiz is has a score calculated by the amount of time remaining once completed.
 Incorrect answers dock 10 seconds off of the time remaining.
 The quiz also has a high-scores page that locally stores scores and can be cleared with a "clear highscores" button.
 The high-scores page acan also be navigated to from the main application at any time.